bcakmakoglu/vue-flow/docs/src/examples/nesting.md

 # Nested Nodes

-One of the big new features in 0.4.0 is nested nodes.
+Another key feature is nested nodes (or even nested flows).

 You can define parents of a node, which are then nested inside that node.
 You can also define the boundaries of a node, i.e. if the node can be dragged outside it's parent or if it's contained to the parent